ARTICLE

 image

 The 4-3 rotational pattern works on a 21-day cycle, during which employees work 10-hour shifts.
-The shifts are typically divided between six teams, each working for four consecutive days followed by 3 days off.
-The pattern repeats for three weeks, though the shifts in the second and third weeks start and end at different times.
-4-3 models work well for organizations that want overlapping team coverage for training, culture, or coverage purposes (such as during busy periods).
+The shifts are typically divided between six teams, each working for four consecutive days followed by three days off.
+Shifts in the second and third weeks start and end at different times.

 California swing